 Sub nom is short for sub nomine, which means ‘under the name.’
 Sometimes the same case is reported under different names in different law reports, or will be given a different name at different stages.
 Use the case name given in the reporter being cited.
 If both reporters are being cited, introduce the case using the phrase ‘sub nom.’

 Brantford (City) v Montour, 2013 ONCA 560, 367 DLR (4th) 200, (sub nom Detlor v Brantford (City)) 310 OAC 360.

 You will find examples of other case naming situations in the Canadian Citation Committee’s Case Naming Guidelines, and other citation guides listed on the Home tab of this Legal Citation Guide.

-The year of the decision must always directly follow the style of cause.
+The year of the decision must always directly follow the case name.
 If the year of the decision is not indicated in the first listed reference to where you can find the case, then you must add it in parentheses after the style of cause.